Princechodisetti123/Titanic_Survival_Prediction/README.md

 # Titanic_Survival_Prediction
-Person will Survival or Not Based on the Inputs
+Person will Survival or Not Based on the person features